Stellacore/peridetic/README.md

 ### Project Name

-The project name, Peridetic, is a catenation of "PERI" and "geoDETIC" and is reflective of geodetic operations designed to be valid within the important practical domain of operation "near" (within approximately +/- 100[km]) Earth's surface (ref: [domain of validity](#domain-of-validity)).
+The project name, Peridetic, is a catenation of "PERI" and "geoDETIC" and is reflective of geodetic operations designed to be highly performant within the important practical domain of operation "near" (within approximately +/- 100[km]) Earth's surface (ref: [domain of validity](#domain-of-validity)).

 ### Project Contributions